Umbrella Guide: Pension Contributions Explained

 What are the benefits?

 Apparently, more than half of UK adults planning on retiring expect that their financial situation will not support their desired lifestyle in retirement.
 So encouraging people to save is more important than ever.
-Auto-enrolment means that it is not only the employee that pays in but the employer and the Government as well.
+Auto-enrolment means that it is not only the employee who pays but also the employer and the government.
 It is essentially free money in your pension pot.

 You can easily track how your savings grow by logging into your pension account and seeing a projection of what it will look like later down the line.
 Once you are retired or reach 55, you can spend the funds built up in your account.